Schoko3001/x64_assembly_Tutorial/README.md

  add(1,2);
 }
 ```
-convert it into assembly, change it's structure and the way it exits, we get something like this
+Now if we convert it into assembly, change it's structure and the way it exits, we will get something like this:
 ```assembly
 .global _start
 .text